behaverse/behaverse-api/README.md

 All the large files are managed using [DVC](https://dvc.org/).
 You just need to [install `dvc`](https://dvc.org/doc/install) and run corresponding commands to upload or download the data.

+## Conventions

+- The dataset name should be in lowercase and separated by underscores.
+- The dataset folder name should be the same as the dataset name.
+- The dataset folder should contain a `README.md` file with a description of the dataset.
+- The dataset folder should contain a `LICENSE` file with the license of the dataset.